Einstein's

 Equation

-of the atom must come from the photon energy.
-Since the excitation
+increase of kinetic energy of the atom must come from the photon

-initially available was hno, and
+energy.
+Since the excitation energy initially available was hno, and since equation 8.11

-energy), the residual photon energy hnf
+residual photon energy hnf

 is: